epsy/clize/docs/docstring-reference.rst

 ========================================

 Clize draws the text of the ``--help`` output from your function's docstring.
-In addition, it will draw documenation for parameters added by decorators from the function that defined it.
+In addition, it will draw documentation for parameters added by decorators from the function that defined it.

 The recommended way of formatting parameters is just like you would when using